 Learn how to do hemming stitch in order to hand stitch a hem.
 Would you like to be able to make a hem that hangs beautifully and looks very professional?
-A hand-stitched hem is the way to go!
+A hand-stitched hem is a way to go!
 It may sound tedious in this modern world of technology and speed but hand stitching a hem is really worth the effort especially if you want an invisible result.